tutumcloud/api-docs/source/includes/_errors.md

 401 | Unauthorized -- Your API key is wrong or your account has been deactivated.
 404 | Not Found -- The requested object cannot be found.
 405 | Method Not Allowed -- The endpoint requested does not implement the method sent.
+415 | Unsupported Media Type -- Make sure you are using `Accept` and `Content-Type` headers as `application/json` and that the data your are `POST`-ing or `PATCH`-ing is in valid JSON format.
 429 | Too Many Requests -- You are being throttled because of too many requests in a short period of time.
 500 | Internal Server Error -- There was a server error while processing your request.
 Try again later, or contact support.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.